chibiboba/JS-202/My Notes/Lesson 2 Notes.md

 - Understanding both visual display models and box-sizing models is important for creating well-designed and responsive web pages.
 By setting the appropriate display mode and box-sizing value for each HTML element, you can control how it is rendered on the screen and how it interacts with other elements on the page.

+## How to calculate horizontal and vertical dimensions

+- Calculate the dimensions of the (contained) element.
+  - Use the `display` property to determine which properties are used by the browser and included in calculating dimensions.
+  - Use the `box-sizing` property to determine which properties are included in calculating the dimensions.
+    - For example if the element uses`border-box`, this means that properties like `padding` and `border` is already calculated in the content area, so do not include those values to determine the total horizontal or vertical dimensions.
+    - If the element uses `content-box`, include `padding`, `border` along with other values to determine dimensions.
+- Calculate dimensions that a container element needs to contain another element.
+  - First calculate total dimensions of contained element ( see above).
+  - Then based on the `box-sizing` property
+    - If `border-box` is used, we must include container element's the width and height as well as borders, paddings, and margins.
+    - If `content-box` is used, we do not include the container element's paddings, borders, or margins, just the contained element's content.

 # Visual Display Models

 - Understand the differences between `inline`, `block`, and `inline-block`.